kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 There are two possibilities to integrate Kiali with Grafana Tempo:

-- Using the Tempo API: This option returns the traces from the Tempo API in OpenTelemetry format.
+- Using the Grafana Tempo API: This option returns the traces from the Tempo API in OpenTelemetry format.
 - Using the Jaeger frontend with the Grafana Tempo backend.

-### Use Tempo API
+### Using the Grafana Tempo API

 This is a configuration example to setup Kiali tracing with Grafana Tempo: